Oak Tree National

-The course
+The Course

 Like other courses in Oklahoma, Oak Tree is a very windy course and can often have winds of at least 30 miles per hour (48 km/h).
 It also is located on hilly terrain, and uneven lies are common from the fairway or rough.
 The greens are difficult to hit well, and are undulating enough to make any par tough.

 In its 2015–16 listing of the best golf courses by state, Golf Digest ranked Oak Tree National #51 in their Americas 100 Greatest Golf Courses.
 Also, they ranked it second in the state of Oklahoma.
 The course was redesigned by Pete Dye in 2002.
-The course measures 7,412 yards from the tournament tees and 6,873 yards from the championship tees.
+The course measures 7,410 yards from the tournament tees.
 However, for the 2006 Senior PGA Championship, the course played to 7,102 yards.
-Oak Tree has Bent grass for the greens, and Bermuda grass for the fairways.
+Oak Tree has Bermuda grass for the greens and fairways.
 Water comes into play on 13 of the 18 holes.
-The course and slope rating is 79.3/155 from the tournament tees and 76.4/153 from the championship tees.
+The course and slope rating is 79.5/155 from the tournament tees.

 Each hole has its own name, and some holes are named after famous courses or golf holes.
 The signature hole is the fifth hole (named Oak Tree), a 592-yard par five where players must avoid the oak tree that is used in the club's logo.
 Other notable holes include the eighth hole (named Harbor Town after Dye's Harbour Town Golf Links), par three with water down the entire left side.
-The tenth hole (named after the Prairie Dunes Country Club) is a long, tight par four.
+The twelfth hole (named after the Prairie Dunes Country Club) is a tight par four.
 The 13th hole is named due to its size, after a postage stamp.
 Golfers liken landing a ball on the green to landing a ball on a space the size of a postage stamp.